the healing, unassisted freebirth of my fifth baby

 Also, Olivia and I agreed that due to the vernix all over him, and other telltale signs of gestational age, that this baby was most likely a 39-weeker!

-Certainly not even a day overdue–despite my crazy dates.
+Certainly not even 40 weeks–despite my confusing dates.

-We didn’t cut the cord until over two hours had passed, so that baby could get all the benefits of the placental and cord blood before they disconnected.
+We didn’t cut the cord until over two hours had passed, so that baby could get all the benefits of the placenta and cord blood.

-Placenta encapsulation helps tremendously with postpartum bleeding, increasing your milk supply, and keeping postpartum depression at bay—and I’ve struggled with all three of these in the past.
+Placenta encapsulation can help tremendously with postpartum bleeding, increasing your milk supply, and keeping postpartum depression at bay—and I’ve struggled with all three of these in the past.

-Olivia had sterilized scissors, and we chose a piece of embroidery floss to tie off the cord (white, cold and limp at this point), and she cut it for us.
+Olivia sterilized a pair of scissors, and we chose a piece of embroidery floss to tie off the cord (white, cold and limp at this point), and she cut it for us.
 Neither of us wanted to do it!

 She then left to bring my placenta to our friend Carrie, who encapsulated it for me.
 Later that day, Saba stopped by to bring over a lovely Moses basket and a small jar of cord care herbal powder, both gifts from our friend Nadja.